 What impact then does the number of horses within a race affect betting on it?

-- With less horses in a race the odds are likely to be lower and there will be a greater chance to pick a winner due to there being less horses in a race
+- With fewer horses in a race, the odds are likely to be lower and there will be a greater chance to pick a winner due to there being fewer horses in a race

 - The amount of horses influences the number of places that are offered for each way betting